cagatayp0/GermanTrafficSignDetection/README.md

 ### Mandatory

 Traffic signs in this class are blue.
-There's an illustration shown below.

 ### Danger